caiks/TBOT01/README.md

 33|conditioned|model 26|4096|9|4|212,496|81|52|63
 34|conditioned|model 26|16384|9|4|215,763|84|53|64

+<a name = "Actor"></a>

+### Actor node

-Given that the `motor` *value* has at least a weak functional relation to the `location_next` and `room_next`, we modified the controller to accept requests made by an observer or by a user.
+Given that the `motor` *value* has at least a weak functional relation to the `location_next` and `room_next`, we modified the controller to accept turn requests made by an observer or by a user.
 These requests are only accepted when the turtlebot is moving straight ahead.
 If the turtlebot is avoiding an obstacle the turn request merely sets the bias.
 Let us now consider how to issue these turn requests.

 The `TBOT01` [actor](https://github.com/caiks/TBOT01/blob/master/actor.h) node is derived from the observer node.
 It is given a *model*, a goal room and a mode of deciding actions.
 At each potential action it *applies* the *model* to the current *event* to determine its *slice*.
 The *slice* of the given *history*, e.g. `data009`, is *reduced* to a *histogram* of the label *variables* `location`, `motor` and `room_next`.

 In the simplest mode, `mode001`, this label *histogram* is *multiplied* by a *unit histogram* that defines the desired `room_next` given the goal room and the *slice's* probable `location`.
 For example, if the goal is room 6 and the `location` is room 1 then the `room_next` is room 4, rather than rooms 2 or 3.
 The turtlebot guesses `location` and then repeats the `motor` actions that tended in the past to lead to the desired goal.
-The requested action is chosen at random according to the *probability histogram* implied by the *normalised reduction* to `motor`.
+That is, the requested action is chosen at random according to the *probability histogram* implied by the *normalised reduction* to `motor`.

 In order to test whether `TBOT01` actor is navigating around the turtlebot house better than chance, it's goal will be set from a fixed sequence of randomly selected rooms.
 As soon as turtlebot has reached the current goal room, the next goal is set from the next room in the sequence.
 The turtlebot runs until we obtain a degree of statistical significance for the average journey time as measured by the z-score.
 First we obtain the distribution for the random-turn turtlebot by calculating the journey times in `data009`,
 ```